bravok/democracy-de-fence/README.md

 2) Create a section about two to three people wide

 3) Attach a vertical piece of wood behind it with a hinge.
 This will be your prop to help you hold the fence up.
-A Narrow DeFence may need a board across the bottom of the prop to make it stable
+A Narrow Defence may need a board across the bottom of the prop to make it stable

 4) Paint it and write your protest message on it